Applications for Textiles

 Selvol PVOH improves warp sizing performance with these properties:

-Recipe for Success: Textiles
+Recipe for Success: Selecting the Right Grade for Textiles

 • Super-hydrolyzed grades have higher water resistance, but this can result in desizing problems.
 We generally don’t recommend these grades for warp sizing.